ps3838api/ps3838api.github.io/FAQs.md

 ### Why can I not find a given sport or market in the API?

-We reserve the right to restrict access to any sport, market, even or wager type in the API at any time without notice.
+We reserve the right to restrict access to any sport, market, event or wager type in the API at any time without notice.